i-bassem/Falling-Egg-Game/README.md

 ## Description

-Falling Egg Game, Try to catch the egg in the bsket before it's too late, You lose when you fail to catch the egg five times.
+Falling Egg Game, Try to catch the egg in the basket before it's too late, You lose when you fail to catch the egg five times.

 Try it =====>  https://i-bassem.github.io/Falling-Egg-Game/